curtisbelt/pm2-nuxt-blue-green-deploy/README.md

 This repo demonstrates:

-- How to deploy Nuxt.js via PM2 using cluster mode
+- How to deploy Nuxt.js 2.3.4 via PM2 using cluster mode and `nuxt-start` (faster than `nuxt start` and let's you put `nuxt` in devDependencies)
 - How to execute a simple blue/green symlink strategy
 - How to perform zero-downtime reloads between blue and green
+  - Including a hard to find fix for those using max 2 instances (Hint: use )

 ### Requirements